If you have been suspended or invited to attend a disciplinary hearing by your employer there is always a risk this could result in your dismissal.

 Your new best friends?

-Think carefully if there are any witnesses (helpful or otherwise) to the events leading to your disciplinary (or likely disciplinary).
+Think carefully if there are any witnesses (helpful or otherwise) to the events that have resulted in the disciplinary action (or likely disciplinary action).
 Unless you have been told not to contact potential witnesses or you have been suspended you should consider approaching helpful witnesses and asking them to put their version of events in writing.
 If you are prohibited from contacting potentially helpful witnesses you should consider providing their names to your employer and telling your employer you expect them to be interviewed as part of any investigation prior to any meeting.
 You should also state the aspects of your case that you believe they can give evidence about (ideally having checked with the individuals first).